python/cpython/Doc/library/itertools.rst

 .. function:: repeat(object[, times])

    Make an iterator that returns *object* over and over again.
 Runs indefinitely unless the *times* argument is specified.
-Used as argument to :func:`imap` for invariant parameters to the called function.
+Used as argument to :func:`map` for invariant parameters to the called function.
 Also used with :func:`izip` to create an invariant part of a tuple record.
 Equivalent to::